openstack-archive/deb-python-aioeventlet/doc/openstack.rst

 History
 -------

-Maybe the good one, aiogreen project:
+Maybe the good one, aioeventlet project:

 * Novembre 23, two patches posted to Oslo Messaging:
-  `Add a new aiogreen executor <https://review.openstack.org/#/c/136653/>`_ and `Add an optional executor callback to dispatcher
+  `Add a new aioeventlet executor <https://review.openstack.org/#/c/136653/>`_ and `Add an optional executor callback to dispatcher
   <https://review.openstack.org/#/c/136652/>`_
-* November 19, 2014: First release of the aiogreen project
+* November 19, 2014: First release of the aioeventlet project

 OpenStack Kilo Summit, November 3-7, 2014, at Paris: